AppSecure-nrw/security-belts/green/test-of-container-images-regarding-known-vulnerabilities.md

-# Test of Containers Regarding Known Vulnerabilities
+# Test of Container Images Regarding Known Vulnerabilities

-Perform tests for known vulnerabilities in all containers used by your software.
+Perform tests for known vulnerabilities in all container images used by your software.

+Note, that this can result in many found vulnerabilities.
+Check, whether they are fixed with the next build of the container image.
+See related Belt Activity: Container Update Enforcement.

 ## Benefits